Lafetz/proximity-microservice/README.md

 ## Overview:

-A microservice used to discover nearby places such as restaurants, hotels, theaters, museums,etc.users can add their own business and add review to other buinesses.
+A microservice used to discover nearby places such as restaurants, hotels, theaters, museums,etc. Users can add their own business and add review to other buinesses.

 ## Technologies: